Introduction | Budget Data | Funding | Research Funding Opportunities | Strategy for New Investigators

 The Center establishes general guidelines for funding based on the overall FIC appropriation, allowing for necessary adjustments throughout the year to reflect directives from Congress, the Department of Health and Human Services, and the National Institutes of Health (NIH), the FIC Strategic Plan, the interests of FIC co-funding partners, as well as emerging program priorities.

-FIC is currently operating under the Consolidated Appropriations Act, 2010 (Public Law 111-117) into law on December 16, 2009.
-FIC is currently able to budget approximately $52.9 million for extramural activities.
-These funds are apportioned between our anticipated competing awards of approximately $11.4 million and previously established funding commitments of approximately $41.5 million of our continuing non-competing awards.
+FIC is currently operating under Department of Defense and Full-Year Continuing Appropriations Act of 2011 (P.L.
+112-10).
+The Act provides NIH with $30.9 billion or nearly 1 percent less than the total FY 2010 budget authority level of $31.2 billion.
+FIC is currently able to budget approximately $52.18 million for extramural activities.
+These funds are apportioned between our anticipated competing awards of approximately $10.10 million and previously established funding commitments of approximately $42.08 million of our continuing non-competing awards.
+Read the NIH Fiscal Policy for Grant Awards for FY2011.

 The success rate of competing applications varies by program, but generally ranges between 10 to 15 percent.
 Funding decisions are based on the number of high-quality applications, the overall number of applications, and the availability of funds.
 FIC funds a large number of initiatives with collaborating funding partners that include other NIH Institutes/Centers, other government agencies, and non-government organizations.
 In certain programs, the program relevance of FIC's funding partners can also be a factor that affects the selection of grants to be funded.
 FIC's cost-management plan strives to award grants at funding levels that are close to, but slightly less than, the amount recommended by the review groups and the FIC Advisory Board.
 Funding decisions take into account program relevance and overall portfolio consideration including responsiveness to the FIC Strategic Plan.
 Final funding decisions are made by the FIC Director.